rrag/react-stockcharts/docs/md/AREACHART.md

 ### Highly customizable you say, how?

-So you dont want to display the `YAxis` at all, go ahead and just remove that.
+So you don't want to display the `YAxis` at all, go ahead and just remove that.

 Want to display `YAxis` on both left and right? add